Tracking US flight delays and cancellations in charts

 Transportation Secretary Sean Duffy had warned the percentage could rise to 15-20% if the government shutdown doesn’t end soon.

 Around 10% of scheduled flights on Sunday were canceled, according to aviation analysts at Cirium, making it the fourth worst day for cancellations this year.
-The travel chaos is set to continue this week with some 2,500 more flights canceled through Wednesday, so far.
+The travel chaos is set to continue this week with more than 4,000 flights canceled from Monday through Thursday, the company said.

 Airlines canceled more than 4,500 flights, to, from or within the US over the weekend, according to data from FlightAware.
 The figures in the charts below update every 15 minutes.